-- Developments should be practical and legible, attractive to look at, and seek to inspire and excite. - Proposals should contribute to the sense of place by respecting the built heritage and local context, including the townscape and distinct settlement characteristics of the locality. - Proposals should ensure the significance(119) of heritage assets and their settings is not harmed or lost. - The re-use of historic buildings should be considered favourably using the 'optimum viable use' (120) approach and a presumption against demolition. - Proposals should protect or enhance the natural environment.
-Where applicable, they should maintain the openness of the Green Belt and not detract from the natural beauty of the AONB, by way of their siting, size, design and appearance. - All new development will be required to meet high standards of design, being innovative to obtain the best design solution and using materials appropriate to the setting. - Good quality contemporary design will be supported where this enhances the character and quality of the environment.
+- Developments should be practical and legible, attractive to look at, and seek to inspire and excite. - Proposals should contribute to the sense of place by respecting the built heritage and local context, including the townscape and distinct settlement characteristics of the locality. - Proposals should ensure the significance of heritage assets and their settings is not harmed or lost. - The re-use of historic buildings should be considered favourably using the 'optimum viable use'(113). - Proposals should protect or enhance the natural environment.
+Where applicable, they should maintain the openness of the Green Belt and not detract from the natural beauty of the AONB, by way of their siting, size, design and appearance. - All new development will be required to meet high standards of design, being innovative to obtain the best design solution and using materials appropriate to the setting. - Good quality contemporary design will be supported where this enhances the character and quality of the environment. - Developments should support inclusive communities, in terms of accessibility, permeability and functionality for all users.
+The Council will encourage developments to be designed in line with the principles of Inclusive Design and Lifetime Neighbourhoods.